moos-ivp/moos-ivp/README-OS-X.txt

 ENVIRONMENT VARIABLES
 =====================
-When you build the MOOS software, the MOOS executable programs get placed in the "MOOS/bin" subdirectory of the source code tree.
+When you build the MOOS-IvP software, the executable programs are placed in the "moos-ivp/bin" subdirectory of the source code tree.

-When you build the IvP software, the IvP executable programs get placed in the "bin/" subdirectory of the source code tree (moos-ivp/bin/).

-We recommend that you put the absolute path to both of those directories into your PATH environment variable.
+We recommend that you put the absolute path to this directory into your PATH environment variable.
 This is especially important because the "pAntler" program, which can launch other MOOS/IvP programs, relies on the PATH variable to find those programs.